Updated on 16th December, 2022 by Martin Astley

 Still got blocked drains?

 We can help.
 Simply give us a call today on 0345 3192 247 and our technical teams will run through some simple troubleshooting tips with you to see if your problem can be resolved over the phone.
-If not, we’ll send a highly skilled and qualified plumber round to get your drainage problems sorted as soon as possible.
+If not, we’ll send a highly skilled and qualified plumber to your location as soon as possible to resolve your drainage issues.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.